Start Your Financial Journey

 If you haven't already, avoid holds which prevent access to adding a course and a late payment fee by taking care of your bill by the due date (see mid-July for a video).
 Make sure that you also set up direct deposit so you can receive your refund (if eligible) when its ready.

 Get an overview of the financial aid refund process here at UVM and learn how to set up direct deposit so you can receive yours if eligible.
-You can learn more about it on our Direct Deposit and Our Refund Policy page.
+You can learn more about it from our refund policy.

-View this guide to learn more about the supplemental room charge or credit you may have received.
+View this guide to learn more about tiered pricing and the supplemental room charge or credit you may have received.
 Learn more about this by visiting our additional fees and fines page.
 Learn more about room rates through Residential Life.

 Are you considering dropping or withdrawing from one of your classes?
 If so, watch this guide to learn more about the difference between the two.
 The other important consideration is based upon the tuition refund schedule to determine what if any refund you will receive.